zadorlab/ase/doc/ase/io/io.rst

 .. image:: io3.png

-Note that in general the XYZ-format does not contain information about the unic cell, however, ASE uses the extended XYZ-format which stores the unitcell:
+Note that in general the XYZ-format does not contain information about the unit cell, however, ASE uses the extended XYZ-format which stores the unitcell:

 >>> from ase.io import read, write
 >>> write('slab.xyz', slab)